 Articles written for California Farmer: 26 (All columns through 1968 will be published in a forthcoming book, Bread Upon the Waters).

-Studies in Book of Revelation: 8 chapters, to be published
+Studies in Book of Revelation: 8 chapters, to be published with earlier studies.

 Politico-economic studies: 3 chapters, to be published in a ms being prepared at present)